- 15/10/2023

 5. Try out Kitesurfing

 Kitesurfing is another best thing to do in Paracas.
-And there may be no better winds to go kitesurfing than in Paracas, as the cities’ name literally stands for ‘sand storm’ in the indigenous Quechua language.
+And there may be no better winds to go kitesurfing than in Paracas, as the city’s name literally stands for ‘sand storm’ in the indigenous Quechua language.
 So, if you ever wanted to try out your kitesurfing Paracas is a great place to challenge the winds.

 A full-day equipment rental for kitesurfing costs around 70 USD and you can book lessons as you need them.
 There are kitesurfing schools and camps all around Paracas.
 Make sure to check the reviews of the places to get a better impression about safety and service.

-1. Do a day trip to Huacachina
+6. Do a day trip to Huacachina

 When you’re done exploring all of the best things to do in Paracas, it is time to visit the beautiful places in the area.
 A day visit to the nearby desert oasis Huacachina is a perfect activity, if you don’t plan to further travel to the south of Peru or have limited time before going back to Lima.